cedricwalter/cedricwalter.github.io/_posts/2007-07-21-faf-file-anomaly-finder.md

 then all files has to be ` rw- --- ---` and directory `r-x------

 `Advantages:` `you can use Joomla! administrator panel
-BUT: any bug in PHP code, attack can read or overwrite any files! -&gt; highly insecure
+BUT: any bug in PHP code, attack can read or overwrite any files! -> highly insecure
 ``
 <span style="font-weight: bold;">Better would be for all files/dir in your HTTP directory to changes accordingly to the right web user!
 `# chown -R cedric .